pic

 julia>

-foo1(1, 2)
+foo6(1, 2)

-ERROR: MethodError: no method matching foo1(::Int64, ::Int64)
+ERROR: MethodError: no method matching foo6(::Int64, ::Int64)

-The function on the first tab only accepts arguments of type Float64, implying that even integer variables are disallowed.
+The function on the first tab only accepts arguments of type Float64, implying that even integers are disallowed.
 By contrast, the function on the second tab mirrors the behavior with Float64 inputs, but additionally allows for other types.
 This flexibility stems from the implicit type annotation Any on the function arguments.

 Packages Commonly Type-Annotate Function Arguments

-When inspecting the code of packages, you may notice that function arguments are often type-annotated.
+When inspecting code of packages, you may notice that function arguments are often type-annotated.
 The reason for this isn't related to performance, but rather to ensure the function's intended usage, safeguarding against inadvertent type mismatches.

 revenue1(nr_tickets, price) = nr_tickets * price